ingelsten/HDIP-POWERBI-Project/README.md

-# HDIP-POWERBI-Project KPI WITH POWERBI
+# POWERBI REPORT AUTOMATION

-Harnessing APIs for Organizational PowerBI KPI Visualization.
+Utilising PowerShell to automate reporting in PowerBI

 This is a work-based project